-Sixty six AEON branch schools are located within the Shutoken Region, with their Head Office being located in Shinjuku, Tokyo.
-These branch schools are concentrated mainly in Tokyo metropolitan area, which is made up of Tokyo, Kanagawa and Chiba prefectures.
+Ninety two AEON branch schools are located within the Shutoken Region, with their Head Office being located in Shinjuku, Tokyo.
+These branch schools are concentrated mainly in Tokyo metropolitan area, which is made up of Tokyo, Saitama, Kanagawa and Chiba prefectures.
+Schools in Shizuoka prefecture are also part of the Shutoken region.

 The Shutoken Region is a highly populated area encompassing the two largest cities in Japan – Tokyo and Yokohama – as well as the surrounding areas.
 While Tokyo and Yokohama have a definite “big city” feel, many of the smaller cities, particularly in eastern Chiba and southern Kanagawa, will have a more suburban atmosphere.
 This area experiences mild winters with hot and humid summers.
 Temperatures in winter don’t usually drop below 0 °C (32 °F) and snowfall is infrequent.
 Temperatures in the summer months typically climb into the lower 30s °C (85-95 °F).